golegen/CHicago/README.md

 ### GRUB xorriso

-CHicago OS use GRUB and GRUB tools to make bootable iso.
+CHicago use GRUB and GRUB tools to make bootable iso.
 If you have any of these errors during build:

 ```